while- and repeat-Loops

 repeat code block until condition is true

-From a different perspective, the difference between a while-loop and a repeat-loop is, that the code block of the repeat-loop is executed at least once, because the condition is tested after each pass.
+Consequence: The code block of the repeat-loop is executed at least once, because the condition is tested after each pass.
 The code block in the while-loop, on the other hand, may never run, because the condition is tested before each pass, so if the condition is false from the start, the while-loop is just ignored and the script continues after

 Conditions are usually formulated as comparisons.
 Praat provides 6 comparison operators to compare two entities: